-Ideally, you want to choose a previous landlord or property manager as they will be of most relevance when applying for a property.
+Ideally, you want to choose a previous landlord or property manager as they will be most relevant when applying for a property.
 However, if you have never rented before you can ask other trusted professionals for a reference- employers, supervisors, teachers, etc.

-Select your references wisely.
+Select your references wisely in a timely manner.
 Consider whether your relationship with the potential reference was positive and if they are likely to portray you in a positive light.
 Choose people who know you well and can give detailed information about your character.

 Will the landlord call my references?

-While it all depends on the landlord, there is a high chance that they will call your references as it is in their best interest to know more about you if they are trusting you with their property.
+While it all depends on the new landlord, there is a high chance that they will call your references as it is in their best interest to know more about a prospective tenant if they are trusting you with their property.

 A landlord that has had experience with bad tenants in the past is going to be more likely to call previous landlords compared to landlords with only good experiences.

-If the property is managed by a real estate agency, it is usually the policy to call references.
+If a real estate agency manages the property, it is usually the policy to call references.